tofa

 Notes

-• On first use, macOS prompts for Screen Recording permission.
+• On first macOS run, the system prompts for Screen Recording permission.
 Grant it in System Settings → Privacy & Security if the scan returns nothing.

 See also